Tribler/py-ipv8/doc/basics/crawler_service_tutorial.rst

        pip install yappi

 #.
    Now we are ready to run the Trustchain crawler.
-It is set up as a plugin based on Twisted library.
 To run it, execute the following in the command line from within py-ipv8 directory.
 In Windows, use Git Bash instead of default command line.

    .. code-block:: bash

        export PYTHONPATH=.
-       twistd -n trustchain_crawler
+       python scripts/trustchain_crawler_plugin.py

 #.
    The Trustchain crawler should now be running.
 To confirm, open the following URL in the browser: